arorrashivani/dsa-with-javascript/Practice/linked list/leetcode-328-odd-even-linked-list.md

-# 328. Odd Even Linked List
+# Leet 328 Odd Even Linked List

 Given the head of a singly linked list, group all the nodes with odd indices together followed by the nodes with even indices, and return the reordered list.